negativetwelve/markmiyashita.com/_posts/blog/2013-09-24-how-to-deploy-a-static-site-using-github-pages.md

 And, if we wait about 2 minutes (sometimes it can take up to 10), we can navigate to http://\<username\>.github.io to see our website!
 Remeber to replace \<username\> with your Github username.

-If I navigate to [http://negativetwelve.github.io](http://negativetwelve.github.io), then I can see my static website!
+You can then navigate to http://username.github.io and view your awesome, static website!

 <img src="/assets/images/github_pages/see_the_result.png" class="img-border">